 Commissioned by: MIT

-Project conducted: ongoing from 2016
+Project conducted: 2017-2017

 In June 2016, MIT launched the New Engineering Education Transformation (NEET), an initiative charged with developing and delivering a world-leading programme of undergraduate engineering education at the university.
 To inform this programme of reform, MIT commissioned a benchmarking study to provide a rapid overview of the world’s leading engineering education programmes.

 The study provides a global review of cutting-edge practice in engineering education and the trends that will shape engineering education in the future.
 It was informed by interviews with 178 thought-leaders with knowledge and experience of world-leading engineering programs together with in-depth case studies of four universities.
 As such, it paints a rich picture of successful innovation in engineering education as well as the opportunities and challenges facing the sector.